jldec/yarn-prebuild/README.md

 # yarn-prebuild
 For testing Gitpod incremental prebuilds with yarn.

-- Create a project with this repo.
+- Create a project with this repo and turn on incremental prebuilds in the project settings.
-- The first prebuild should run `yarn install`.
+- The first prebuild should run a full `yarn install` and take about a minute.
 - Dependencies should remain available to subsequent prebuilds without reinstalling.

 What appears to be correct behavior was observed and saved in the prebuild-log files